Course Description

 Supplies and Equipment

-You will need a USB storage device to save a backup of your files.
-You will also receive access to a shared folder on the department server, but it is best to have a backup on disk.
+You will need a USB storage device/Flash drive to save a backup of your files.

-You will be invited to participate in the course Blog (hosted on Blogger).
-You will receive instructions for signup in class.
+You will be invited to participate in the course Blog.
+You'll receive instructions for signup in class.
 The contents of the blog will be on the Web and available for all the view.

-Students should also have a TX State email account that they check frequently.
+Students should also have a UT email account that they check frequently.
 This will be the main method of course communication.

-Equipment Checkout - We have two digital still cameras and two DV camcorders assigned to this class.
-Please contact me in advance if you want to check one out.
-You will be allowed to keep it from one class period to the next (i.e. checkout on Tues, return on Thurs.), so plan your shoots accordingly.
-On the day you return a still camera, you must download your photos and delete them from the memory stick at the first available lab time and return the camera to the Instructor (n/a for camcorders, as you will be using your own tape).
-To reserve a camera for a specific date, email me.
+Equipment Checkout - You may need to check out camera equipment from the instructor.
+You will be allowed to keep it from one class period to the next, so plan your shoots accordingly.
+On the day you return a camera, you must download your files and delete them at the first available lab time and return the camera to the Instructor.
+You may also check out equipment from other sources that we will discuss in class.

 You MUST return the camera(s) in full working order on the following class period.
 It is important to respect other classmates' needs to use the equipment.
 No Excuses will be accepted.
 Failure to return the equipment on the next class period will result in an automatic reduction of 10% from your final course grade, and your equipment checkout privilege will be revoked for the remainder of the semester.

 You are responsible for the equipment that you checkout.
-Failure to return any equipment due to loss, damage, theft or any other reason will result in the replacement value of that equipment being charged to your TX State account.
+You must return equipment in full working order.
+Failure to return any equipment due to loss, damage, theft or any other reason will result in your being charged the replacement value of that equipment.

 Student Conduct

 In this class, you should feel comfortable to participate and express opinions and ideas.
 Please respect the opinions of others and be considerate of their need to contribute and learn.
-Turn off cell phones before entering class, and do not take calls during class.
-Do not use your phone for text messaging during class.
-Surfing the Web, checking email, IMing or other non-related activities during class are not acceptable.
+Turn off cell phones before entering class, and do not take calls/txt/tweet/facebook/etc during class.
+Browsing the Web, checking email, IMing or other non-related activities during class are not acceptable.
 Please do not have private conversations with your neighbors during class time, whether the instructor or other students are talking.

 Any student who does not adhere to these conduct policies will be asked to leave the classroom.
 In general, please be respectful of others desire to learn and help to create a fun and beneficial classroom environment.